 3 – Disable all the extensions installed on your system by unchecking the boxes next to the “Enabled” setting.

 4 – Close Chrome, then reopen it.
 If Chrome hasn’t crashed after using the app for a while, you’ll know the problem is with an invalid extension.
 If so, continue with step 5 below.
-However, if Chrome is still having problems, skip step 5 and follow the instructions in the next section.
+However, if Chrome is still having problems, skip step 5, and follow the next section’s instructions.

 5 – Re-enable the first extension on the list, then close Chrome and reopen it.
 Check to see if the browser has a problem.
 If not, re-enable the next extension on the list and see if Chrome starts to crash.
-Repeat this step until you find the extension causing the browser to crash, and then remove it.
+Please repeat this step until you find the attachment causing the browser to crash, and then remove it.

-If the problem isn’t caused by malware or a bad browser extension, there’s a good chance Chrome is the culprit.
-Since you have scanned for malware and removed any threats that were found, the “Uninstall a program” extension can only remove Chrome at this point.
+If the problem isn’t caused by malware or a wrong browser extension, there’s a good chance Chrome is the culprit.
+Since you have scanned for malware and removed any found threats, the “Uninstall a program” extension can only remove Chrome at this point.
 I recommend you try.
 If it works, restart your computer and reinstall Chrome, then you will be done!

-If you still can’t uninstall Chrome, check to see if there are any Chrome processes running and stop any actions you find.
+If you still can’t uninstall Chrome, check to see if any Chrome processes are running and stop any actions you find.
 Here’s how:

 1 – Press Ctrl + Shift + Esc to launch Task Manager .